maxbrenner-ai/Reinforcement-Learning-Papers-Notes/README.md

 of the way (only refreshes after a full MDP task is done)
     - So another way to think about it is a normal RL alg has the whole history affect its weights so we use an RNN so that the whole history can also affect it
-    - This is why we only refresh after every task because we don't care about the history but the meta RL helps initialize the RNN weights to something useful (generalization)
+    - This is why we only refresh after every task because we don't care about the history of the RNN at this point but the meta RL helps initialize the RNN weights to something useful (generalization)
 - This one use TRPO as the RL alg for the outer RL loop instead of A3C like the other one